 I occasionally laughed out loud, which is normally a great sign for a book, but ten minutes later I couldn’t remember the joke.
 Either I’m getting old, or Yes Please just didn’t resonate with me.
 It felt like Poehler and I were buzzing on different frequencies.

-Amy Poehler is wise and wonderful and honest and smart.
+I think Amy Poehler is wise and wonderful and honest and smart.
 I didn’t love her book, but her book is not her.
 I don’t think she needs me to love Yes Please, and I don’t think that not loving it makes me a troll or a hater.
-It’s a book for people who love her already, after all; I doubt it would lead a true troll or hater to change their minds.
+It’s a book for people who love her work, really; I doubt it would lead a true troll or hater to change their minds.
 As she says in her introduction, “writing is hard” – my hat still goes off to her.

 My favourite Amazon reviews of Yes Please: